Beginner

 # => Allows importing from deps/

-]Key Takeaway: Assets are processed by esbuild and output to priv/static.
-Tailwind CSS processes CSS.
-Use mix phx.digest to fingerprint files for cache busting in production.
+]Key Takeaway: Phoenix processes assets with esbuild (JS) and Tailwind (CSS) into priv/static; run mix phx.digest to fingerprint files for cache-busting in production.

 Group 2: LiveView Basics